 "Normal" oozing is differing largely between materials.
 Some materials (like ABS) are highly viscous at extrusion temperature and oozing only a little, other materials (e.g. Nylon) are melting in a wide temperature range and are flowing after until the nozzle tip is empty due to their low viscosity.
-Finding the best extrusion temperature requires some experimenting. reducing the temperature, this may also mean that the material absorbed moisture.
+Finding the best extrusion temperature requires some experimenting.

+reducing the temperature, this may also mean that the material absorbed moisture.
 It must then be dried thoroughly.

-- The extruded strand is not swelling up after leaving the nozzle tip.
-Upswell means the temperature is too low and the internal friction of the material too high. - No slipping of the extruder drive gear is visible.
-Slipping of the drive gear indicates an extrusion temperature set too low and a too high frictional resistance in the nozzle. - 5.
+- 3. The extruded strand is not swelling up after leaving the nozzle tip.
+Upswell means the temperature is too low and the internal friction of the material too high. - gear indicates an extrusion temperature set too low and a too high frictional resistance in the nozzle. - 5.
 The material is not oozing excessively from the nozzle tip after finishing the extrusion and reducing the temperature.